aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ## Prerequisites

-1. Amazon Linux 2 (AL2) or Ubuntu 20.
+Platforms Amazon Linux 2 (AL2), Ubuntu 20, and Mac OS Monterey (v12.6) have been tested successfully.
 Builds on other platforms may work, but have not been tested.

 To build and run solvers, you will need the following tools installed: